trust-mfn-berlin/animals-as-objects/vault/help.markdown guide.md

 [^1]: At the end of the doc just add `[^1]:`
 [^2]: At the end of the doc just add `[^2]:`

+# Escape characters

+If you need to write a markdown syntax character like `*`, you can 'escape' it so that Dendron will not treat it as markdown.

+You do this by using a backslash `\*`.

+For example: Besucher\*innen, Besucher\*innen